ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 For model names with {.}, it means that the model has multiple versions.
 For example, we provide evaluation on three versions of GPT-4: `gpt-4-0125-preview`, `gpt-4-1106-preview`, and `gpt-4-0613`.

-For Mistral large and small models, we provide evaluation on both of there `Any` and `Auto` settings.
-More information about this can be found in [here](https://docs.mistral.ai/guides/function-calling/).
+For Mistral large and small models, we provide evaluation on both of their `Any` and `Auto` settings.
+More information about this can be found [here](https://docs.mistral.ai/guides/function-calling/).

 For inferencing `Gemini-1.0-pro`, you need to fill in `model_handler/gemini_handler.py` with your GCP project ID that has access to Vertex AI endpoint.